5 The First City

 Now we can put the pieces together.
 The bacterial mat is not just a community of organisms sharing space.
 It is a metabolic circuit – a system in which the waste of each guild becomes the substrate of another, and the kinetics of each enzyme determines the rate at which that handoff occurs.

-The phototrophs at the top fix carbon at a rate governed by light intensity and their carbon-fixation enzymes (including, eventually, RuBisCO).
+The phototrophs at the top fix carbon at a rate governed by light intensity and their carbon-fixation enzymes – the reverse TCA cycle in the green canopy, RuBisCO-based Calvin cycle in some purple bacteria below.
 The fermenters in the dark layer process the organic carbon at rates governed by their hydrolytic and fermentative enzymes.
 The sulfate reducers consume H\(_2\) at rates dictated by their hydrogenases and dissimilatory sulfite reductases.
 And the methanogens compete for the same H\(_2\) using their own enzymatic machinery.

-At every step, Michaelis-Menten kinetics applies.
+At every step, Michaelis-Menten kinetics applies to a first approximation.
 At every step, the rate depends on local substrate concentration, which depends on the rates of the reactions that produce that substrate, which depend on their substrate concentrations, and so on.
 The entire mat is a system of coupled hyperbolas – each enzyme’s rate feeding into the next enzyme’s supply.

 This is why the mat can be stable for hundreds of millions of years.
 It is a system of feedback loops.
 If the top layer produces more organic matter than the fermenters can process, organic carbon accumulates, fermentation rates increase (moving rightward along the Michaelis-Menten curve), and the excess is eventually consumed.
 If sulfate becomes scarce, sulfate reduction slows, H\(_2\) accumulates, and methanogens gain an advantage.
 The system self-regulates – not through any central control, but through the thermodynamics and kinetics of coupled chemical reactions.